 - ½ cup pearl millet (bajra) broken and clean

-- 2 cups mix vegetables chopped (carrot, green peas, broccoli, cauliflower)
+- 2 cups mix vegetables (carrot, green peas, broccoli, cauliflower) chopped

 - 2 cups spinach (palak) chopped